derailed-dash/Advent-of-Code/docs/index.md

 I've been using [Advent of Code](https://adventofcode.com/){:target="_blank"} as a way to improve my Python skills.
 Here I document my solutions across the various AoC years.
-My hope is that this guide can help others to:
+My hope is that this guide will help others to:

 - Become more proficient with Python.
 - Solve AoC problems they might be stuck with.